Does Rucking Build Muscle?

 Another factor in rucking's limited hypertrophic effects is training frequency.
 Optimal muscle growth requires working on each muscle group at least twice per week.
 This allows sufficient protein synthesis and recovery between sessions.
 But the whole-body nature of rucking only trains all the involved muscles once or twice weekly.
 And the extended duration of rucking sessions means more recovery time is needed.
 This low training frequency for each muscle group makes it hard to drive progressive overload session-to-session for maximum hypertrophy.
 So while the metabolic stress from long rucking workouts provides some muscle-building impetus, training each muscle too infrequently hampers optimal results.

-The limitations of rucking for hypertrophy become more apparent when contrasted against traditional strength training.
-Strength training uses focused exercises at higher intensities for greater overload.
-For example, heavy barbell squats target the leg muscles with direct, high-load resistance.
-This allows for significantly greater tension on the quads, hamstrings, and glutes versus rucking with 50 pounds.
-The same applies to the back muscles.
-Deadlifts, rows, and pull-ups can overload the back more than carrying weight in a rucksack.
-A dedicated bench and shoulder pressing hits the chest, shoulders, and arms harder as well.
-Strength training permits much more frequent and progressive workouts for each muscle group.
-This better satisfies the requirements for protein synthesis and progression to maximize hypertrophy.
-So while rucking does provide a muscle-building stimulus, it is inherently limited compared to focused strength training with higher loads.
+The limitations of rucking for muscle hypertrophy become more evident when contrasted with traditional strength training.
+Strength training employs focused exercises at higher intensities to achieve greater overload.
+For instance, heavy barbell squats specifically target the leg muscles with direct, high-load resistance, allowing for significantly greater tension on the quadriceps, hamstrings, and glutes compared to rucking with a 50-pound pack.
+Similarly, exercises like deadlifts, rows, and pull-ups can overload the back muscles more effectively than carrying weight in a rucksack.
+Additionally, using a dedicated bench for bench presses and shoulder presses intensifies the workout for the chest, shoulders, and arms.

 Maximizing Muscle Growth From Rucking